mages/PSRWP/PSRWP.md

 ![Comparison of reserve CoV](figures/Comparison of reserve CoV.png)

-Table 7 -5 presents the analytic results for Mack's model while Figure 7 -21 compares the reserve CoVs by accident (origin) year.
-For older accident years, the MSEP is much larger for the ODP model than it is for Mack, however this fact is immaterial, as the underlying reserve is very small; this is clearly illustrated in Figure 7 -21.
+Table [Analytic results for Mack's model](#Analytic results for Mack's model) presents the analytic results for Mack's model while Figure [Comparison of reserve CoV](#Comparison of reserve CoV) compares the reserve CoVs by accident (origin) year.
+For older accident years, the MSEP is much larger for the ODP model than it is for Mack, however this fact is immaterial, as the underlying reserve is very small; this is clearly illustrated in Figure [Comparison of reserve CoV](#Comparison of reserve CoV).
 In more recent years, the MSEPs are similar or even higher (the most recent year).
 The relative contributions of parameter and process error are quite different similar between the two models, with process error being the dominant source of error.
 Overall Mack model suggests slightly higher uncertainty results, ending up with a 7.7% total CoV vs ODP's 7.1% and the models look fairly aligned as soon as reserves start to be material.

 ### An Alternative View – the BF Model<a name="An Alternative View – the BF Model"></a>